 A housing project being developed by Augsburg alumnus Devean George ’99 was one of several items featured in a Star Tribune business column.
 The piece described George’s recent talk at an annual fundraiser for a North Side land trust that works to help families buy refurbished homes.
 George, who retired from the NBA in 2011, is readying to break ground on a multi-use project that will offer retail space and apartments in the neighborhood in which he was raised.
 Read Neal St. Anthony’s column, “Horizontal Integration of Minnetonka praised for sustained growth.”

 Two events with ties to Augsburg College were featured in The Lutheran magazine’s April 2014 edition.
 The ELCA publication featured photos of His Holiness the 14th Dalai Lama celebrating Losar, the Tibetan New Year, in Augsburg’s Si Melby gymnasium on March 2.
 Also pictured was His Holiness, a day earlier, blessing Tenzin Yeshi Paichang ’16 as part of a keynote presentation at the 2014 Nobel Peace Prize Forum.
-Visit The Lutheran website to view the photos.

 Michael Wentzel, assistant professor of chemistry at Augsburg College, spoke with KSTP TV about a new study that shows marinating meat in dark beer reduces the cancer-causing carcinogens that form when grilling.
 Wentzel said that a chemical in beer is shown to lessen the formation of harmful molecules during the grilling process and, therefore, can help lower the harm to people who eat grilled meats.
 Watch the KSTP story “Augsburg chemist: Marinating meat in beer reduces cancer-causing chemicals.”